AnteDeliria/drop-counter/README.md

 # Drop Counter
 A script that facilitates drop detection in games by using image recognition.
-So far only configured for Fantasy Online 2
+Configured for Fantasy Online 2

 # Running
 Note: only works on Windows